-1 The drive first writes any unwritten buffered data to tape followed by an EOD marker.
-It then returns status to the host before beginning the actual rewind operation.
+- 0 Status is returned after the rewind has completed. - 1 The drive first writes any unwritten buffered data to tape.
+It then returns GOOD status to the host before beginning the actual rewind operation.

 Rewind Specific Status:

 If the rewind is successful, unsolicited positional sense will indicate that the tape is at BOP by the EOD bit being set and an additional sense code of 0004h (BOP).